Earn Your Construction Project Management Certificate Online

 Information Session Webinar - Join Us!

 Learn more about the ins and outs of this program at this informational session, participants will be able to talk with both program advisors and the instructor leading this program.
-Click here to RSVP for the upcoming session, on June 30, 2021 at 5:30PM.
+Our next information session will be held in April 2022 - an RSVP link will be updated by January 2022.

 Schedule and Fees